 Are you wondering if an Abbeyfield house is right for you?
-Our houses accept residents according to need – such as the ability to access accommodation you can afford – and suitability.
+Our houses accept residents according to need – housing, social and financial need – and the ability to live harmoniously with others.

 An Abbeyfield house is particularly suitable if you:

 - are over 65 (most residents are in their 70s and 80s)

 - enjoy reasonably good health